openalto/network-simulator-data/plan/new-sfp-evaluations.md

 Figures:

+- Figure 1: Initial convergence
+    - Description: traffic generated in some rate.
     - Y-axis: Convergence Time
     - X-axis: Scale of flows
+- Figure 2: Reroute convergence
+    - Description: remove some links in the topology to trigger the reroute.
+    - Y-axis: Convergence Time
+    - X-axis: Scale of rerouted flows

 Expected result: Cannot imagine now…

+Question:

-Question: We need some insight why SFP will not convergence slowly
+- We need some insight why SFP will not convergence slowly
+- How can we process the computation (composition) time?
+Is it reasonable to do somehow simulation?

 Description:

 - How does SFP work
 - How does the dummy fine-grained advertisement work
 - How does BGP work

+References: D-BGP (SIGCOMM'18), SWIFT (SIGCOMM'18)

 ## On-Demand Latency